pulumi/pulumi-terraform-bridge/dynamic/README.md

     B-->>P: Cancel done
 ```

-Diving deeper into how the repo is laid out, we see:
+Diving deeper into how the repository is laid out, we see:

 ``` console
 ./